souro26/analyst-forecast-bias/README.md

 ---

-### Finding 2 — Systematic underestimation across all categories
+### Finding 2 - Systematic underestimation across all categories

-Bootstrap 95% confidence intervals on mean forecast error.
-All bars exclude zero; defensive baseline (the control group) is the smallest.
-Macro rate sensitive companies are the largest — financials' earnings are highly sensitive to the rate environment, which is itself hard to forecast.
+Bootstrap 95% CIs on mean forecast error.
+Every bar excludes zero.
+Defensive baseline, the control group, is the smallest.
+Macro rate sensitive is the largest - financials' earnings move with the rate environment, which is itself hard to predict.

 <p align="center">
   <img src="reports/figures/02_bootstrap_bias_by_category.png" width="760" alt="Systematic analyst underestimation by category (2017–2026)">